The Bankrate promise

 Many lenders offer online preapproval or prequalification that only requires a soft credit check and won’t hurt your credit score.
 If there’s a match, you can view potential loan offers, including terms, interest rates and monthly payments.

 A hard credit inquiry will be generated if you decide to move forward or if getting prequalified isn’t an option and you apply to view loan offers.
-It can dip your credit score by a few points, but it should rebound relatively quickly.
+It can dip your score by a few points, but your credit score should rebound relatively quickly.

 6. Compare your options

-Review the loan quotes you receive and compare them to see who’s offering the best deal.
+Review the loan quotes you receive and compare them to choose the best small business loan for you.
 When evaluating each option, consider the following:

-- Which lender offers the lowest interest rate and APR (annual percentage rate)?
+- Which lender offers the lowest interest rate?

 - Is the interest rate fixed or variable?